- Unix system with perl 5.8.0 or higher installed

 Dfam is an open database of transposable element (TE) profile HMM models and consensus

 sequences.
-The current release of RepeatMasker is shipped with the curated set of
+The current release of RepeatMasker is shipped without a database, however

 - Download RepeatMasker